MoleGameStudios/MoleGameStudios.github.io/devlog/index.md

 ---
 layout: home
-title: "Mole Game Studios Devlog"
+title: "Devlog"
 ---

-# Welcome to the Devlog
+## Welcome to the Devlog

-This is the development blog for Mole Game Studios.
-Here you'll find updates on *Book of Dave* and other projects.
+This is where you will find updates on my work on **Book of Dave** and other related projects.

 ## Latest posts